Yashwanth1531/Control_Systems/README.md

-# Control_Systems
+# Dynamics_and_Control
->> This is a repo of some classic control system conepts
+>> This is a repo of some classic control system conepts on dynamical systems.